dcernst/dcernst.github.io/resources/free-and-open-source-textbooks.md

 Here is a partial list of free and/or open-source textbooks.
 If you find one of these more helpful than another, please <a href="mailto:dana.ernst@nau.edu">let me know</a>.
 Also, take a peek at [Rob Beezer’s](http://buzzard.ups.edu) selection on [this page](http://linear.ups.edu/curriculum.html).
 Moreover, the [American Institute of Mathematics](http://www.aimath.org) maintains a list of [approved open-source textbooks](http://aimath.org/textbooks/approved-textbooks/).
 Also, check out the free computer science books by [Allen B. Downey](http://www.allendowney.com/wp/) (Olin College) at [Green Tea Press](https://greenteapress.com/wp/).
 Downey's [Textbook manifesto](https://greenteapress.com/wp/textbook-manifesto/) is definitely worth reading.

 ### Calculus ###
+  * [Calculus for Team-Based Inquiry Learning](https://teambasedinquirylearning.github.io/calculus/) by TBIL Institute Fellows.
+Activities and exercises for easily implementing Team-Based Inquiry Learning in a single-variable calculus classroom.
+PDF and HTML versions.
   * [CLP Calculus Textbooks](http://www.math.ubc.ca/~CLP/index.html) by [Joel Feldman](http://www.math.ubc.ca/~feldman/), [Andrew Rechnitzer](http://www.math.ubc.ca/~andrewr/front_page.html), and [Elyse Yeager](http://www.math.ubc.ca/~elyse/index.html) were written for standard university calculus courses at the University of British Colombia.
 Free PDF and web-based textbooks.
   * [APEX Calculus](http://www.apexcalculus.com) is an open-source textbook by a group of faculty from Virginia Military Institute.
 It has the look and feel of a traditional calculus (e.g., Stewart's *Calculus*).
 Includes interactive 3D graphics.
   * [MOOCulus Textbook](https://ximera.osu.edu) is a free textbook from the [MOOCulus](https://mooculus.osu.edu/) folks at Ohio State University.
 This text is mostly an adaptation of the Community Calculus text listed below.